-Our gorgeous New Entrant children are seamlessly transitioned from their pre-schools, due to our close connections with our feeder pre-schools through our Assistant Principal, Anne-Maree Beveridge.
+Our gorgeous New Entrant children are seamlessly transitioned from their pre-schools, due to our close connections with our feeder pre-schools through our Associate Principal, Anne-Maree Beveridge.

-Currently, there are three year two classes with an average of 18 students in each, and three year one classes with about 18 in each.
-We usually start up two New Entrant classes throughout the year, one usually in term two and the other in term three.
+Currently, our year two classes have an average of 23 students, and our year one classes have approximately 18 students in each.
+We usually start up two New Entrant classes throughout the year.

 Our junior team of eight teachers, led by team leader Mrs Susan Turnbull, enjoy welcoming the new parents to our school at the start of the year with an informal evening picnic.
 At the end of the year we farewell our 'graduating' year twos in our much loved Picnic Under the Stars.

 Supporting our students, we have a Music specialist, a Smart Moves (perceptual motor programme) specialist Mrs Lydia Brown.